 People have different versions and definitions of love, which are mostly built and constructed depending on the social environment they grew up in, or the way they were ‘taught’ through experiences (i.e. learned behavior).

-Two different definitions of love, can cause two different behaviors, which relates to whether these two definitions combined with one another are healthy or toxic.
+Two different definitions of love can cause two different behaviors, which relates to whether these two definitions combined are healthy or toxic.

 Could you possibly be the toxic one in the relationship?

 It’s hard to see and comprehend when you’re the problem, and that is understandable.
-The first and most important step of a journey to improvement is acknowledging your behavior, understanding why and where it is coming from.
+The first and most important step of an improvement journey is acknowledging your behavior, understanding why and where it is coming from.

 Our definition of a healthy relationship is a relationship in which both parties grow, emotionally, mentally, spiritually, as a part of a journey to make each other’s lives better and easier, built on accepting, understanding, and supporting one another as much as possible.

 I truly believe that with just a little bit of work and awareness everyone can be capable of a healthy relationship.

 What to do about it? – If you feel like healing a toxic relationship